-The research says that using plain tap water to wash fruit and vegetables is effective at removing the majority of the contaminants that could be on them.
+In non-pandemic times, the research says that using plain tap water to wash fruit and vegetables is effective at removing the majority of the contaminants that could be on them.
 When I wash sprouts I usually add a few drops of food-grade hydrogen peroxide into the water just to be extra careful.
 You may have heard it’s a good idea to use special produce washes to clean your produce, but studies have shown that produce wash doesn’t clean fruits and veggies any better than regular old tap water.
 If you’re washing produce from the garden and want to get rid of contaminants like dirt and other debris, tap water is the way to go.

 Can I Eat Bruised, Past-its-Prime Produce?